potetm/tire-iron/README.md

 Tire-iron provides little in the way of easing the transition to ClojureScript.
 However, it:
-  * Makes no assumptions about your choice of build tool.
   * Only requires that your [REPL Env](https://github.com/clojure/clojurescript/wiki/Custom-REPLs) implement `cljs.repl/IJavaScriptEnv` and support `:special-fns`.
 (Both are standard requirements.)
   * Makes no assumptions regarding your JS environment.